verygoodgraphics/vgg_contrib/README.md

   - If the library is header-only, then a pre-built single-header file is prefered,
   - Otherwise the original library root is included.
 - Dependencies of a library should be flattened out as other libraries in this repo
-- The original code lies in `upstream` directory, while custom modifications lie in `patches` directory
+- The original code lies in `upstream` directory, with modifications if neccessary
+- The modifications to the original code lie in `patches` directory

 ## Library List